mebens/blackbulletiv.github.com/_posts/2012-09-07-lua-for-programmers-part-3.md

 end
 {% endhighlight %}

-We could also use the `or` operator for brevity:
+A more common method is to use the `or` operator instead:

 {% highlight lua %}
 function func(x, y, z)